 - Consultative Commission on Industrial Change – CCMI

-The EESC has also set up three specialist observatories – on the single market (SMO), the labour market (LMO) and sustainable development (SDO) – plus the Ad hoc Group on the European Semester Group (ESG) and the Ad hoc Group on Fundamental Rights and the Rule of Law.
+The EESC has also set up three specialist observatories – on the digital transition and the single market (DSMO), the labour market (LMO) and sustainable development (SDO) – plus the Ad hoc Group on the European Semester Group (ESG) and the Ad hoc Group on Fundamental Rights and the Rule of Law.

 A Liaison Group has been set up to interact with European civil society organisations and networks and to monitor joint initiatives.